kristoffer-dyrkorn/software-renderer/tutorial/README.md

 In the application code, all of the fixed point operations we need for the rasterizer are implemented in the class `FixedPointVector`.
 We will not go through that code here.
 However, in the next section we will look at how we can convert the rasterizer to use this new and exciting number representation.

-There is no code for this section but there will be code for the next one.
+There is no code for this section but I promise: There will be code for the next one.

 # 8. Let's fix this